-Jonathan Imbody serves as Director Federal Government Relations and directs the Christian Medical Association’s Washington Office.
-As CMA’s liaison with the federal government, he makes more than 200 personal contacts with Congressional leaders and government officials each year.
-Jonathan authored Faith Steps, which encourages and equips Christians to engage in public policy issues.
-He has published more than 100 commentaries in The Washington Post, USA Today, New York Times, Los Angeles Times, San Francisco Chronicle, Chicago Sun-Times and other national publications.
-His writing focuses on issues including freedom of faith, conscience and speech; human trafficking; abortion; assisted suicide; stem cell research; the role of faith in health; international health; healthcare policy; sexual risk avoidance and HIV/AIDS.
-Jonathan received his bachelor’s degree in journalism and speech communications from the Pennsylvania State University, a master’s degree from Penn State in counseling and education and a certificate in biblical and theological studies from the Alliance Theological Seminary in New York.
-For more information about Freedom2Care, visit www.freedom2care.org.
+Jonathan Imbody previously served as CMDA's Federal Policy Analyst and as CMDA's liaison with the federal government in Washington, D.C.
+A veteran writer of more than 30 years, Jonathan authored Faith Steps, which encourages and equips Christians to engage in public policy issues.
+He has published more than 100 commentaries in The Washington Post, USA Today, New York Times, Los Angeles Times, San Francisco Chronicle, Chicago Sun-Times and many other national publications.
+Jonathan's writing focuses on public policy issues including freedom of faith, conscience and speech; human trafficking; abortion; assisted suicide; stem cell research; the role of faith in health; international health; healthcare policy; sexual risk avoidance and HIV/AIDS.
+Jonathan received his bachelor's degree in journalism and speech communications from the Pennsylvania State University, a master's degree from Penn State in counseling and education and a certificate in biblical and theological studies from the Alliance Theological Seminary in New York.
+Jonathan's wife Amy is an author and leads the Redemptive Education movement.
+They have four children and four grandchildren.

 Jonathan testified on euthanasia and assisted suicide before a U.S. Senate committee.